lpereira/lwan/README.md

 Linux variant of sendfile(), it is fairly portable to other event-based pollers, like [kqueue](https://en.wikipedia.org/wiki/Kqueue).

 Porting for FreeBSD and OS X is a work in progress.
-It builds and runs, but crashes after a few requests.
+It works on FreeBSD, but the module registry can't find any module and/or handlers (so it's essentially only serves 404 pages at the moment).
+Help to fix this is appreciated.

 Building
 --------